 If you are faced with the death of an infant or small child, purchasing a baby casket is the first step in the long and painful healing process.
-It is true that there is no greater loss than the death of a baby or child and making his or her final arrangements can be almost as painful as the loss itself.
+It is true there is no greater loss than the death of a baby or child and making his or her final arrangements can be almost as painful as the loss itself.
 But if you find a trusted funeral home and director, you will be able to select the casket you want with all of the support you need.

 About Baby Caskets

-Baby caskets are used to bury infants or small children either in the ground, in a burial vault or at times, cremated along with the body.
+Baby coffins are used to bury infants or small children either in the ground, in a burial vault or at times, cremated along with the body.
 This is the child's final resting place and great care is needed in choosing the correct one.

 Standard infant caskets start at 17 inches, although some specialty shops and funeral homes make them even smaller.
 They are made from a variety of materials including wood and metal or a more natural component commonly found in green burials.